 In the winter climbers should use the Pineside or Sno-King Snow Parks for parking with the Sno-park permit displayed in your windshield.

-Daily and annual Sno-park permits can be purchased online from the State of Washington.
+Daily and annual Sno-park permits can be purchased online from the

 Oregon Sno-park permits are no longer valid in Washington.